LoyolaChicagoBooks/introcs-csharp/rst/types-and-conversions.rst

 literal values can use the E to mean
 "times 10 to the power", and the E is followed by and exponent integer that can be positive or negative.
 The whole double literal may not contain any embedded blanks.
+Internally these numbers are stored with powers of 2, not 10:  See :ref:`data-representation`.

 The lack of error handling with type ``int`` is not repeated with doubles.
 We show behavior that could be important if you do scientific computing